 This past year, Scuderi batted .388 while finishing among the top 10 in the Shore Conference in home runs (4), triples (3), runs scored (25) and RBI (25).
 Scuderi also clubbed five doubles, stole 12 bases and posted and on-base percentage of .484 and a slugging percentage of .675.

 While Scuderi’s future in the college game most likely lies in the outfield and at the plate, he has also been a standout pitcher for Toms River South over the last two seasons.
 For his career, Scuderi is 11-2 with a 1.76 ERA and a 91-to-28 strikeout-to-walk ratio in 83 1/3 innings.
 He was 6-2 with a 1.29 ERA this past spring.

-Scuderi is the third Shore Conference player to verbally commit to a Division I program since July 1.
+Scuderi is the fourth Shore Conference player to verbally commit to a Division I program since July 1.
 Middletown South teammates Aurelio Licata and Joe Sprake committed earlier in the month and Christian Brothers Academy second baseman Jack Harnisch committed to Fordham University on Wednesday.